ethereum/ethereum-org-website/public/content/translatathon/index.md

   <EmojiCard
     emoji=':globe_with_meridians:'
     title='Translate ethereum.org'
-    description='Translate ethereum.org content into your language and help make the website more accessible' />
+    description='Translate ethereum.org content into your language so that more people can learn about Ethereum' />
   <EmojiCard
     emoji=':trophy:'
     title='Win prizes'
-    description='Compete for your share of 30,000$ in prizes and opportunities to win Devcon tickets' />
+    description='Compete for your share of 30,000$ in prizes and a chance to get Devcon tickets' />
   <EmojiCard
     emoji=':bulb:'